blbadger/blbadger.github.io/latent_output.md

 and where in particular the intuitive metric of distance stands.
 As points in this space were generated using a nonlinear function (gradient descent of GoogleNet on a scaled normal input), there is no reason to think that a linear decomposition would be capable of capturing much of the variance in that function.

-There does exist a straightforward way to determine which ImageNet categories are more or less similar than each other: we can simply take the output vector $y = O(a', \theta)$ and observe the magnitude of the components of this vector.
-But we have already seen that in the output space $y = O(a', \theta)$ does not obey the familiar requirements for a linear metric space because $m(a, b) \neq m(b, a)$, or in words because distances are non-symmetric.